abinavrameshs/Qualitative-Bankruptcy-Analysis/README.md

     - Confusion Matrix
     - Using SHAP values to explain the model

-The task is to predict `Class` variable (Which indicates if a firm will go Bankrupt or not)
+Modelling task : To predict `Class` variable (Which indicates if a firm will go Bankrupt or not)

+Process for modelling :
+Used PyCaret (Low code ML library) to build classification models, tune and select a Champion model